 ↩

-97. In the general case, ambiguity is undecidable, but in practice it is usually straight-forward for a programmer to determine that the grammar he wants is unambiguous.
-Note the while the general case is undecidable, Marpa will tell the programmer if a parse (a grammar with a particular input) is ambiguous and, since it parses ambiguous grammars, produces an error message showing where the ambiguity is. ↩
+130. In the general case, ambiguity is undecidable, but in practice it is usually straight-forward for a programmer to determine that the grammar he wants is unambiguous.
+Note that while the general case is undecidable, Marpa will tell the programmer if a parse (a grammar with a particular input) is ambiguous.
+In fact, since Marpa can parse ambiguous grammars, the error message that Marpa produces shows where the ambiguity is. ↩

 A